Olical/react-faux-dom/DOCUMENTATION.md

 The **core** mixin supplies the following methods:

-* **`connectFauxDOM(node,name)`**: This will store `node` in `this.connectedFauxDOM[name]`, and make an asynchronous call to `drawFauxDOM`.
+* **`connectFauxDOM(node, name)`**: This will store `node` in `this.connectedFauxDOM[name]`, and make an asynchronous call to `drawFauxDOM`.
 The node can be a faux element or a string, in which case a faux element is instantiated.
 The node is returned for convenience.
 A component can have multiple connected nodes.
+If the node already exists, it will be reused by default.
+If you need to force a new node, use the form `connectFauxDOM(node, name, discardNode)` setting the optional third argument `discardNode` to `true`.
 * **`drawFauxDOM()`**: This will update component state (causing a render) with virtual DOM (through `node.toReact()`) for all previously `connect`ed faux nodes.
 Each node's representation will be on `this.state[name]`, where `name` is the one used in the `connect` call.

 If you also add the **anim** mixin then you get: